jonnymaserati/jonnymaserati.github.io/_posts/2022-05-26-a-modified-tortuosity-index.markdown

 When planning and drilling wells these days, we almost exclusively use the *minimum curvature method*, which is essentially an arc path on the surface of a plane in three-dimensional space.

 ![image](/assets/images/2022-05-26-curvature-turn-3d.svg)
 ***Curve turn of a well trajectory:** a continuous curve turn between points A and B occurs along a plane surface.
-The normal vectors of the plane *normA == normB* are represented by the blue arrows, the initial trajectory vector *vecA* by the green arrow and the final trajectory vector *vecB* the red arrow.
+The normal vectors of the plane $norm_{A} == norm_{B}$ are represented by the blue arrows, the initial trajectory vector *vecA* by the green arrow and the final trajectory vector $vec_{B}$ the red arrow.
 Note that the normal vectors have been flipped to make the figure look better, but the principle holds.*

-With reference to the above figure, given the unit vectors of the well trajectory at points A and B, the normal vector of the plane can be determined by the cross product of *vecA* and *vecB*:
+With reference to the above figure, given the unit vectors of the well trajectory at points A and B, the normal vector of the plane can be determined by the cross product of $vec_{A}$ and $vec_{B}$:

 $$norm = vec_{A} \times vec_{B}$$

 Interestingly, the normal vectors are not effected by radius of curvature of the turn (or the dog leg severity), which aligns with the standard ***TI*** methodology of defining curve turns.

 ## Generate a Well Trajectory
-Now that we've established that the normal vector at any point along a curve turn are identical, we can use this feature to determine the number of curve turns and the associated arc and curve lengths.
+Now that we've established that the normal vectors at any point along a curve turn are identical, we can use this feature to determine the number of curve turns and the associated arc and curve lengths.

 We need a simple well trajectory to try it out, so we'll quickly generate the [ISCWSA] standard well trajectory number 1: